 The brief euphoria of your newly opened headcount has transformed into a full panic: “how on earth will I hire a web developer for my team?”
-Don’t worry - you can and you will successfully hire a great engineer and emerge a hero!
+As a CTO I’ve been responsible for dozens of hires, and for a long time a new headcount struck fear and dread in my heart too.
+There are many challenges to overcome, but don’t worry - you can and you will successfully hire a great engineer and emerge a hero!
 It all starts with one little secret:

 I know, your instinct is to balance hiring with other priorities, aka half-ass it.
 Mine too.
 Unfortunately, that’s a great way to drain your time and energy for a year with nothing to show for it.
 Instead, plan to spend a massive amount of time for eight weeks.
 We’re talking at least 20-35% of your week, depending how much help you can get.
 “Won’t that suck?” you ask.
 Yes, it will suck.
 But at the end you’ll move on with your life as the manager of a larger, more capable team!
 I’ll say it again because it’s the difference between success and failure: